mrlamm/textual-analogy-parsing/README.md

 <p align="center"> <img src="figures/dataset_stats.png"></p>

-Here, *Count* refers to the number of frames and *Length* refers to the number of values compared within a given frame. *Av(erage)* is the per-sentence average over a given dataset and *max(imum)* is the maximum over all setentences. *Tot(al)* is the total number of frames in a given dataset.
+Here, *Count* refers to the number of frames and *Length* refers to the number of values compared within a given frame. *Av(erage)* is the per-sentence average over a given dataset and *max(imum)* is the maximum over all sentences. *Tot(al)* is the total number of frames in a given dataset.